TemirlanZhumagulov/spring_news_app/README.md

 Then you can run it again using: docker compose up After it you will see statistics.txt file in your src folder

-## So, all tasks are completed, thank you for your attention, and I'm looking forward to the next phase of the interview!
+< Thank you for your attention, and looking forward to the next round of the interview!